LSSTDESC/CCL/readthedocs/source/installation.rst

 need to make sure the ``Python`` wrappers for these packages are installed as well.
 See the instructions for :ref:`boltzmann-codes` below.

+CCL works on Linux or Mac OS.
+Windows installation is not supported.

 Once installed, you can take CCL for a spin by following the :ref:`quickstart` instructions.